Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: Proofs of commutation properties

-Note that \cref{th:commutation-fHh} can be extended to include three terms: $\dd^H_x = \dd^h_x f^{h \to H} = f^{h \to H} \dd^h_x$, since filtering and finite differencing do commute \emph{if we stay on the DNS grid}.
+Note that \cref{th:commutation-fHh} can be extended to include three terms: $\partial^H_x = \partial^h_x f^H_h = f^H_h \partial^h_x$, since filtering and finite differencing do commute \emph{if we do not coarse-grain the derivative}.
 These three terms are shown in \cref{fig:commutation} for $H = 5 h$.
-The three terms are equal since all the intermediate terms cancel out in the sum in $f^{h \to H}$.
-We restrict the fields to the DNS grid (with spacing $h$) to visualize how the inner terms cancel out.
+The three terms are equal since all the intermediate terms cancel out in the telescoping sum in $f^H_h$.
+We restrict the fields to the $h$-grid to visualize how the inner terms cancel out.